-Landholder: Rob and Robyn Burns
+Landholder: Darryl and Hannah Trimble

-Location: Eungella
+Location: Gibson Creek

-Case Study: http://reefcatchments.com.au/ files/2013/02/rob-and-robyn-burns-sm1.pdf
+Case Study: http://reefcatchments.com.au/files/2015/12/ CASESTUDY-GRAZING_Trimble_FINAL_20JUNE2017-1.pdf

-Gully Management: 'A' Class Practices
+GULLY MANAGEMENT: 'A' CLASS PRACTICES

 - 1. Stocking rates are based on consideration of seasonal variability and monitoring in critical periods conducted for grazing land types in the active gully catchment. - 2.
 Annual or biannual wet season spelling or complete exclusion is conducted for grazing land types within the active gully catchment during the rehabilitation period. - 3.
 Identify all at risk soil types via soil mapping. - 4.
-Professional advice informs appropriate mix of strategies to improve areas of gully erosion, which may include stock exclusion, mechanical reshaping of gully heads and sides and the installation of porous check dams.
+Professional advice informs appropriate mix of strategies to improve areas of gully erosion, which may include stock exclusion, mechanical reshaping of gully heads and sides and the installation of porous check dams. - 5.
+Investigate methodologies of gully management such as: - Placement of debris or silt traps at bank toe to facilitate sediment and seed deposition to encourage vegetation regeneration - Engineered stream bank toe protection or bed protection using rock or timber structures and/or battering and revegetation. - Construction of porous check dams using fallen timber and metal mesh on the gully base

-CHEMICAL (NUTRIENT AND PESTICIDE) MANAGEMENT
+CHEMICAL (NUTRIENT & PESTICIDE) MANAGEMENT